-Where to Stay – Apartment Na Skali
+Where to stay – Apartment Na Skali

 A cosy and private apartment in the very centre of the city, with all the furnishings and cosiness you need to feel totally at home.
 Find the latest prices here.

 The lovely town of Bovec is found at the edge of Slovenia’s Triglav National Park.
 The park itself is enough reason to visit and stay for a few days.
 The views you’ll get of the wild and rugged Slovenian mountains from every single street are unbelievable.

-Things to Do in Bovec
+Things to do in Bovec